Shift-Cyber/FBC-2022-Spring-CTF/README.md

 ### NET [10pts] Shark Week
 [**Challenge:**](challenges/pcapng01-ip) ```challenges/pcapng01-ip```<br>
 [**Solution:**](solutions/networking/shark_week) ```solutions/networking/shark_week```
-> FBC{flag_placeholder}
+> FBC{2022-01-04 12:45:03}

 **Intended Solution:** First things first, the competitor simply opens the capture in wireshark and oveserves the statistics.
-The flag is simply the capture start timestamp.
+The flag is simply the capture time of the first packet.

 **Teaching Points:** Here we start to get comfortable with wireshark and specifically how to identify basic information about the capture.
 This serves future problems as well as general knowledge.

 ### NET [25pts] The Matrix
 [**Solution:**](solutions/networking/the_matrix) ```solutions/networking/the_matrix```
-> FBC{flag_placeholder}
+> FBC{16_4094}

-**Intended Solution:** This math can either be done by hand as 2^(32-12), or simply identified by using a subnet calculator online.
-Ideally this would be done by hand so that concepts are comprehended.
+**Intended Solution:** Here the competitor must determine the number of subnets and hosts in a particular network, in this case /20.
+This can be done by hand but is intended to be done with a subnet calculator.
+With 20 subnet bits turned on there are 16 available subnets with 4094 host addresses per subnet.
+Flag is submitted as {subnets_hosts}

 **Teaching Points:** The idea of this problem is to demonstrat what a bit is actually for.
 But it also introduces the idea of subnets and segregation.
 Its a little loose honestly, but this hopefully feels related to the networking classes.

 #### NET [50pts] Parasite
 [**Challenge:**](challenges/pcapng01-ip) ```challenges/pcapng01-ip```<br>
 [**Solution:**](solutions/networking/parasite) ```solutions/networking/parasite```
-> FBC{flag_placeholder}
+> FBC{break_out_the_phonebook_billy}

 **Intended Solution:** Here the user must investigate DNS lookups and see all the resolved hosts.
 The flag will simply be one of the resolved hostname lookups.